Bordeaux Concert: Reception

 In a review for AllMusic, Thom Jurek wrote that the album "is not for the Jarrett beginner, but for seasoned fans of his many solo recordings, that are, after all, responsible for a sizeable portion of his legendary reputation.
 The dialogue he engages in with the piano here challenges its own assertions with an unassuming, even reverential authority.
 This is not only masterful, it soulful, interrogatory, and virtuosic."

 The Guardian's John Fordham noted that "everything from the softest improvised ballads to the most exuberantly hard-stomping blues draw grateful accolades – the sound of an audience's thanks for a one-off music that belonged only to their presence with Jarrett, in that space, on that unique evening."

 Mike Jurkovic, writing for All About Jazz, called the album "a remarkable listen," and stated: "Bordeaux Concert feels like it has always been there.
 In the air, in the heart, in the quiet turnings of a world at large.
 Just waiting for one to encounter it and come to the greater understanding of just how beautiful, how peaceful, this life can be."

 In an article for The Daily Telegraph, Ivan Hewett remarked: "If this album turns out to be Jarrett's farewell, it will be a more than worthy one."

 Jim Hynes of Glide Magazine wrote: "Every Jarrett solo performance holds its own magical appeal and Bordeaux certainly holds its own with any of the others in his storied catalog."

 Associated Press writer Steven Wine praised the album's "astounding mix of intensity, introspection and invention," and commented: "Structure and pacing are a marvel as Jarrett's on-the-spot composition swings between gorgeous lyricism and dissonant, distressed chromatic explorations that abandon tempo...
 One yearning melody unfolds like an invitation to hum, and so Jarrett does.
 He likes what he's hearing, and it's easy to understand why."

-(No) Applause

-The album capturing Mr. Jarrett's 2016 concert in Bordeaux contains no applause, audience noise nor any sort of extra-musical time between tracks.

-In a recording career spanning almost 50 years, this is the first time that a live Jarrett ECM album is published following a "studio" format.